| |

 Christmas Eve.
 Known by the family as

-Ciss.
-After marrying, she lived in North
+marrying, they lived in North Walsham,

 Ernest Alfred